colby-swandale/rubocop-github-annotations-formatter/README.md

   - rubocop-github-annotation-formatter
 ```

-The append your CI scripts to run rubocop:
+Then append your CI scripts to run rubocop with:

     bundle exec rubocop --format RubocopGithubAnnotationFormatter::AnnotationFormatter

-You can also have multiple different sets of output to maintain your current setup
+You can have multiple different sets of output to maintain your current setup:

     bundle exec rubocop --format progress --format RubocopGithubAnnotationFormatter::AnnotationFormatter